Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models

-As we can see from Figure~\ref{fig:exp_schedule}, the $\alpha$ update schedule can improve the temporal consistency (Left: FLDM + InstructPix2Pix), thus release the image intention problem of edited videos (Right: FLDM + ControlNet).
-With decayed T2I latent proportion at the last $T-\tau$ timesteps, the update schedule further controls the T2I model's negative effect on temporal consistency.
+\textbf{Ablation of $\alpha$ Update Schedule} As we can see from Figure~\ref{fig:exp_schedule}, the $\alpha$ update schedule can improve temporal consistency, e.g., the appearance of the car (Left: InstructPix2Pix + VidRD) and the beach (Right: ControlNet + VidRD) can be better preserved among video frames with the update schedule.
+This illustrates that, with decayed T2I latent proportion at the last $T-\tau$ timesteps, the update schedule further reduces T2I latents' negative effect on temporal consistency.